-Serbia, Romania, Bosnia: Trans-Balkan Electricity Corridor, the making of the Pan-European energy market18.
-April 2017. / News Serbia Energy
+Serbia, Romania, Bosnia: Trans-Balkan Electricity Corridor, the making of the Pan-European energy market, News Serbia Energy

 The Trans-Balkan Electricity Corridor for the transmission of electricity, scheduled to go live in 2022, includes two EU Member States (Romania and Italy) and three Energy Community contracting parties (Serbia, Bosnia and Herzegovina and Montenegro).
 Improving the transmission of electricity from the north to the south of the region, and east to west by connecting the Balkan and the Italian peninsula, the project’s realization will result in increased level of security of supply, the implementation of renewable energy sources and the integration of Balkan markets with neighboring EU member states.

 The underwater power cable between Italy and Montenegro and transmission line between Romania and Serbia are EU Projects of Common Interest (PCI), while the infrastructure segments located in the Energy Community countries have benefited from receiving the Project of Energy Community Interest (PECI) label.
 The first stage of construction is underway, including the underwater cable between Italy and Montenegro and the 400 kV transmission line between Serbia and Romania.

 The transmission system operators of the relevant Contracting Parties are planning to finalize necessary investments, including four transmission lines in Serbia, Bosnia and Herzegovina and Montenegro by 2022.
 The investment costs are estimated at the level of EUR 290 million.
 The Corridor has already received support amounting to EUR 30 million in the form of grants for technical assistance, works and equipment through the Instrument for Pre-Accession Assistance multi-beneficiary programme.
 Additional grants are still expected for sections passing through Serbia.